MeeFoundation/mee-js-sdk/README.md

 initButton()
 ```

-## 3. "Connect with Mee" Button is created manually by you (for example you want to customize it)
+## 3. "Connect with Mee" Button created manually by you (in case you would like to customize it)

 1.3 Call the init method and provide a configuration and callback to it.
 ```